 Electrical Potential Energy is the energy stored between the plates of a charged capacitor.

 Chemical energy, the ability of a substance to work or to produce heat from a change in structure, may be considered as Potential Energy arising from the reciprocal forces between its molecules and atoms.

 Nuclear energy is a form of Potential Energy as well.

 Gravitational Potential Energy

-Inbound structures, such as atoms, where electrons are retained by the electrical force of attraction to nuclei, the zero references for Potential energy is such that the distance from the nucleus is not measurable by the electrical force.
-Bound electrons have negative Potential energy in this case, and those so far away have zero Potential energy.
+Inbound structures, such as atoms, where electrons are retained by the electrical force of attraction to nuclei, the zero reference for Potential Energy is such that the distance from the nucleus is not measurable by the electrical force.
+Bound electrons have negative Potential Energy in this case, and those so far away have zero Potential Energy.

 Potential Energy Formula

 The Gravitational Potential Energy formula relies on the force that acts on the two objects.
 The formula for the Gravitational Potential Energy is,

 g is the acceleration due to gravity(9.8 m/s2 at the earth's surface) and

 The SI unit of measurement of Potential Energy is kg. m2/s2 or Joule(J).